microsoft/dstoolkit-mlops-base/src/README.md

 ## Variables

-All variables (dataset name, features, model name, etc) must be pass as arguments.
+All variables (dataset name, features, model name, etc) must be passed as arguments.
 The advantage of this approach is that you can add a default value in your parameters while developing and, then, once refactoring the project for production, the variables will come from configuration files and sent to the core scripts via arguments.